Sudden oak death

-Sudden oak death, caused by Phytophthora ramorum, is a fungal infection causing serious and widespread damage in nurseries and natural woodland throughout Europe and North America.
+Sudden oak death, caused by a fungus-like organism Phytophthora ramorum, causes serious and widespread damage in nurseries and natural woodland throughout Europe and North America.
 It affects over 130 tree and shrub species and overseas it is killing trees in the millions, even mature trees.
 Derived from Greek, the word phytophthora means ‘plant destroyer’.

 Sudden oak death causes symptoms on stems, trunks and leaves.
 It produces airborne spores which means it can spread quickly in new environments.

 Another airborne phytophthora species, P. kernoviae also causes significant damage to a wide number of plant types.

 Sudden oak death threatens Australia’s tree crops including avocado and nuts, as well as nurseries.
 It also poses a significant risk to Australia’s natural environment since eucalypts and other key native species can be infected.

 To keep sudden oak death out of Australia, never ignore Australia’s strict biosecurity rules.

 Import shipments may need to be treated and certified, so before you import, check our Biosecurity Import Conditions system (BICON).

 Sudden oak death causes two distinct sets of symptoms, depending on the host species.

 - trunk cankers—brown or black discoloured outer bark

 - ‘bleeding’ sap.